wdporter/i-am-that-vuepress/53-desires-fulfilled-breed-more-desires/readme.md

 **Q:**&ensp;It is full of pain.

 **M:**&ensp;Nature is neither pleasant nor painful.
 It is all intelligence and beauty.
 Pain and pleasure are in the mind.
 Change your scale of values and all will change.
 Pleasure and pain are mere disturbances of the senses; treat them equally and there will be only bliss.
 And the world is what you make it; by all means make it happy.
 Only contentment can make you happy — desires fulfilled breed more desires.
-Keeping away from all desires, and contentment in what comes by itself, is a very fruitful state — a precondition to the state of fullness.
+Keeping away from all desires and contentment in what comes by itself is a very fruitful state — a precondition to the state of fullness.
 Don’t distrust its apparent sterility and emptiness.
-Believe me, it is the satisfaction of desires that breeds misery.
+Believe me — it is the satisfaction of desires that breeds misery.
 Freedom from desires is bliss.

-**Q:**&ensp;There are things we need.
+**Q:**&ensp;There are things that we need.

-**M:**&ensp;What you need will come to you, if you do not ask for what you do not need.
+**M:**&ensp;What you need will come to you if you do not ask for what you do not need.
 Yet only few people reach this state of complete dispassion and detachment.
 It is a very high state, the very threshold of liberation.

-**Q:**&ensp;I have been barren for the last two years, desolate and empty and often was I praying for death to come.
+**Q:**&ensp;I have been barren for the last two years — desolate and empty and often was I praying for death to come.

-**M:**&ensp;Well, with your coming here events have started rolling.
+**M:**&ensp;Well, with your coming here, events have started rolling.
 Let things happen as they happen — they will sort themselves out nicely in the end.
 You need not strain towards the future — the future will come to you on its own.
-For some time longer you will remain sleep-walking, as you do now, bereft of meaning and assurance; but this period will end and you will find your work both fruitful and easy.
+For some time longer you will remain sleep-walking as you do now, bereft of meaning and assurance; but this period will end and you will find your work both fruitful and easy.
 There are always moments when one feels empty and estranged.
-Such moments are most desirable for it means the soul had cast its moorings and is sailing for distant places.
+Such moments are most desirable, for it means the soul had cast its moorings and is sailing for distant places.
 This is detachment — when the old is over and the new has not yet come.
-If you are afraid, the state may be distressing; but there is really nothing to be afraid of.
+If you are afraid, the state may be distressing, but there is really nothing to be afraid of.
 Remember the instruction: whatever you come across — go beyond.

-**Q:**&ensp;The Buddhas rule: to remember what needs to be remembered.
+**Q:**&ensp;The Buddha’s rule: to remember what needs to be remembered.
 But I find it so difficult to remember the right thing at the right moment.
 With me forgetting seems to be the rule!

 **M:**&ensp;It is not easy to remember when every situation brings up a storm of desires and fears.
 Craving born of memory is also the destroyer of memory.

 **Q:**&ensp;How am I to fight desire?
 There is nothing stronger.

 **M:**&ensp;The waters of life are thundering over the rocks of objects — desirable or hateful.
-Remove the rocks by insight and detachment and the same waters will flow deep and silent and swift, in greater volume and with greater power.
-Don’t be theoretical about it, give time to thought and consideration; if you desire to be free, neglect not the nearest step to freedom.
-It is like climbing a mountain: not a step can be missed.
+Remove the rocks by insight and detachment and the same waters will flow deep, and silent and swift, in greater volume and with greater power.
+Don’t be theoretical about it; give time to thought and consideration.
+If you desire to be free, do not neglect the nearest step to freedom.
+It is like climbing a mountain — not a step can be missed.
 One step less — and the summit is not reached.

 <script>
 export default {